smccarthy-ie/smccarthy-ie.github.io/index.md

 http://192.0.2.4:8080
 ```

-For more details, see your Apache web server documentation.
+For more details, see your Apache HTTP Server documentation.

 ### Add a user account